 Leading lines should be a strong geometrically shaped element that grabs our attention and leads our eyes towards the most important object in the picture.
 Paths, rocks, rivers, roads, bridges, tree trunks all work very well.

 It’s a simple composition technique that will reward you generously when you start using it.
-The sooner you internalize this idea, the better for your landscape photography.
+The sooner you internalize this idea, the better for your landscape photographs.

 Adding a Focal point in the photo is closely intertwined with the use of leading lines.
 Using leading lines to guide the viewer’s eyes to the focal point of the image will create an interesting photo.